21 SaaS Marketing Metrics You Must Track in 2022

 1. Marketing Qualified Leads

-Lead generation determines a business’s ability to make profit in the future, therefore it is a very significant sign of marketing success.
+Lead generation determines a business’s ability to make a profit in the future, therefore it is a very significant sign of marketing success.

 Most marketers closely track lead generation because it is a highlight of the transition moment when a customer decides to make a purchase and stops being a prospect.